- You are here:

 What we do with your information

-Any personal data we collect from this website will be used in accordance with the Data Protection Act 1988 up to but excluding 25 May 2018 and the General Data Protection Regulation thereafter, in addition to all applicable law about the processing of personal data and privacy.
+Any personal data we collect will be used in accordance with the UK General Data Protection Regulation in addition to all applicable law concerning the processing of personal data and privacy.
 If you have opted to be kept informed of any of our products or services, we will use your email address in order to send you that information.
 In such a case you will always be offered the option to opt in/out of further communication.

 We will only use your personal data when we have a lawful basis for doing so.
 Typically, we will only use your personal data for the following reasons: